fvanroie/ScoreKeeper/README.md

+_Note:_ This is an archive of the old source code and binary of the Avara ScoreKeeper plug-in.
+It is uploaded to GitHub upon request of, and in support of, the [Avaraline Avara port](https://github.com/avaraline/Avara/).

 ![Splash](img/websplash.jpg)

 ## What is ScoreKeeper?

 ![Splash](img/beforeafter.gif)

-ScoreKeeper is a free custom score plug-in for [Avara](https://github.com/avaraline/Avara/), a realtime 3D combat simulator for the Macintosh.
+ScoreKeeper is a **free** custom score plug-in for [Avara](https://en.wikipedia.org/wiki/Avara), a realtime 3D combat simulator for the Macintosh.
 The plug-in adds a new detailed scoreboard to the Roster window.
 ScoreKeeper features over a dozen different scores for each player and team.
-Along with score logging and the graphical user interface this plug-in is the best around!
+Along with score logging and the graphical user interface this plug-in is **the best around**!
 Read on for more information about the plug-in and its features...

 ## Features